Monopoly Pricing in Vertical Markets with Demand Uncertainty

-\begin{theorem}[Equilibrium wholesale prices in the stochastic market] Assume that the nonnegative demand parameter, $\alpha$, follows a continuous (non-atomic) distribution $F$ with support $S$ within $L$ and $H$. \begin{itemize}[leftmargin=0cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm, align=left, itemsep=0cm, topsep=0pt] \item[(a) Necessary condition: ] If an optimal price $r^*$ for the supplier exists, then $r^*$ satisfies the fixed point equation
+\begin{theorem}[Equilibrium wholesale prices in the stochastic market] Consider the supplier's maximization problem $\max_{r\ge0}{\Pi^*_s\(r\)}=\lambda_M\cdot \max_{r\ge0}{r\ex\(\alpha-r\)_+}$ and assume that the nonnegative demand parameter, $\alpha$, follows a continuous (non-atomic) distribution $F$ with support $S$ within $L$ and $H$.
+Then \begin{itemize}[leftmargin=0cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm, align=left, itemsep=0cm, topsep=0pt] \item[(a) Necessary condition: ] If an optimal price $r^*$ for the supplier exists, then $r^*$ satisfies the fixed point equation

-\item[(b) Sufficient conditions: ] If the generalized mean residual demand (GMRD) function, $\e\(r\)$, of $F$ is strictly decreasing and $\ex \alpha^2$ is finite, then at equilibrium, the supplier's optimal price $r^*$ exists and is the unique solution of \eqref{eq:fixed}.
+\item[(b) Sufficient conditions: ] If the generalized mean residual demand (GMRD) function, $\e\(r\):=\m\(r\)/r$, of $F$ is strictly decreasing and $\ex \alpha^2$ is finite, then at equilibrium, the supplier's optimal price $r^*$ exists and is the unique solution of \eqref{eq:fixed}.
 In this case, $r^*=\ex\alpha/2$, if $\ex\alpha/2 < L$, and $r^* \in \left[L, H\)$, otherwise. \end{itemize} \end{theorem}